kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

     ![cmd_flash](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/usb_cmd_flash.png)

-1. Connect the supplied **USB-C to USB-A** cable to the carrier board's USB-C port and to the host PC using the USB-A side of the cable.
+1. Connect the supplied USB-C cable to the carrier board's USB-C port and to the host PC.

 1. In the PuTTY terminal, run the following commands: